 - having the resistance bands lose in the bottom position, therefore no tension in the bottom position and the tension increases once weight moves up

 As you can see the resistance band provides constant tension from the start position of the Back Squat to the bottom position of the Back Squat (well, there is a slight slack, I should have attached the bands better, but you get the idea).

 I use this variation when working on Power Development, especially when using the dynamic effort.

-The rationale is, if you want to for power development and you are using 50 – 70% of your 1RM and you maximally accelerate the bar in the concentric movement of the Squat, the bar will fly off your shoulders or you need to decelerate early enough that the bar stays on your shoulders.
+The rationale is if you want to use it for power development and you are using 50 – 70% of your 1RM and you maximally accelerate the bar in the concentric movement of the Squat, the bar will fly off your shoulders or you need to decelerate early enough that the bar stays on your shoulders.